 Three-channel sound installation.
-Commissioned by Karma Ltd. Extended and installed in the ACUD gallery’s courtyard in Berlin, February–March 2018.
+Digital Scores 20x30cm, series of three.
+Commissioned by Karma Ltd. Extended and installed at ACUD gallery’s courtyard in Berlin, February–March 2018.
 Length: 14 minutes.

 The sound piece unfolds the story of Franco A., a neonazi German soldier who managed to trick the asylum seeker system in Germany and pass as a Syrian refugee.
 Franco A. was arrested in Vienna in 2017 while retrieving a hidden gun from a bathroom stall in the airport; the police later found he had also makeshift bombs and a “kill list.”
 His original plan was to commit a series of terror attacks against politicians, public figures, and left-wing activists and blame on asylum seekers and refugees.
 The case gained mild international attention in 2017; Franco A., however, had his terror charges dropped later in 2018.